sumbat-ssvlabs/compose-sdk/README.md

 ## Overview

-The SSV SDK is a TypeScript library for interacting with the SSV network, enabling distributed validator operations on Ethereum.
+The Compose SDK is a TypeScript library for interacting with the SSV network, enabling distributed validator operations on Ethereum.

 ## Core Modules